ShockBoxx Gallery

 Where are you from and how did you get to Los Angeles?

 I am most recently from Las Vegas.
 We decided to relocate to Los Angeles when my husband was offered a position here.
-It seemed like as good place a place as any.
-I came to LA by car in 2012, passengers were my 9 year old, a dog and a cat.
-After missing the street several times, because it was pitch dark, we arrived to out new home at 2am.
+It seemed like as good place as any.
+I came to LA by car in 2012, passengers were my 9-year-old, a dog and a cat.
+After missing the street several times, because it was pitch dark, we arrived at out new home at 2am.

 Have you always been a painter, or was there a time when you were working in a totally different environment?